World Steel Demand 2014

 steels (special bar quality steel); these are steels that typically move or rotate whilst in use.

-Figures to 2012 are consistent with World Steel Association [worldsteel] assessments dated April 2013.
-2013 and 2014 figures are also worldsteel estimates.
-2015 figure is MCI
+Figures to 2014 are consistent with various World Steel Association [worldsteel] assessments.
+2014 figure is MCI

 calculation based on estimated world crude steel production of 1662mt and 92.5% yield assumption.
 [Site visitors should note that at the time of writing (Jan 2015), this 1662 mt crude steel production total was considered by the World Steel Association to be a provisional estimate, subject to alteration on finalisation of China's 2014 production data.]
 2015 and 2016 estimates in table above are forecasts prepared by MCI

 .
 All figures are millions of metric tonnes of finished steel.